PhysicalBit7/notes/docs/heterogeneous-computing/Chapter2.md

 </p>

 ## PCIe
-PCIe (Peripheral Component Interconnect Express) is a high-speed serial expansion bus standard used to connect various peripheral devices, such as graphics cards, network cards, storage controllers, and other add-on cards, to a computer's motherboard.
+PCIe (Peripheral Component Interconnect Express) is a high-speed serial expansion bus standard used to connect various peripheral devices, such as graphics cards, network cards, storage controllers, and other add-on cards, to a computer's motherboard

 PCIe is the successor to the older PCI (Peripheral Component Interconnect) and AGP (Accelerated Graphics Port) standards.
 It was introduced in 2004 and has become the predominant interface for connecting expansion cards in modern computers.